Avashist1998/Viola-Jones/README.md

 The enviorment information
 Language = Python3
 Packages
-numpy, open-cv, mathplotlib, os, joblib, multiprocessing and pandas
+numpy, open-cv, mathplotlib, os, joblib, multiprocessing, glob, seaborn and pandas

 One can install these by using the following commands
  numpy:   $ pip install numpy